PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

   def

 Narrowing
-  A narrowing (conversion) occurs when a value is converted from one type to another and the new type is not big enough to represent all possible values of the original type; leading to data loss or undefined behaviors.
+  A narrowing (conversion) occurs when a value is converted from one type to another and the new type is not big enough to represent all possible values of the original type; leading to data loss or undefined behaviours.

 Numeric Data Type
   The data types for numeric values - each represents a different type of number to different levels of precision.
 Includes `int`, `float`, `double`.
-Some data types require additional specficiers, see the [C++ Reference - Data Types](https://en.cppreference.com/w/cpp/language/types.html)
+Some data types require additional specifiers, see the [C++ Reference – Data Types](https://en.cppreference.com/w/cpp/language/types.html)

 Null
   The integer constant zero.

 Null Character
   The null character is a control character represented by escape sequence '\0' that has an integer value of 0.
 May be used to signify the end of a string in C-style strings (character arrays). '\0' is a character literal with a value of 0.
-Can also reprsent the `nullptr` for comparison expressions.
+Can also represent the `nullptr` for comparison expressions.
 The null character is stored as a byte (8 bits) with all bits set to zero.

 Null Statement
   The {term}`Empty statement`: valid in C++ and can be used in certain scenarios where a statement is syntactically required but no action is needed.

 Objects
   - A contiguous region of memory holding a value of some type.
-Objects can be allocated in {term}`static memory`, on the {term}`stack`, on on the {term}`free store`.
+Objects can be allocated in {term}`static memory`, on the {term}`stack`, on the {term}`free store`.
   - A named or unnamed variable of some type; an object of a type with a constructor is not considered an object before the constructor has completed and is no longer considered an object once a destructor has started executing for it.
-Objects can be allocated in static memory, on the stack, on on the free store.
   - An instance of a class containing data (variable and constants) and methods (functions).

 Object file